What’s the point of networking?

 There is a certain type of networker who says their aim is to give but usually with the caveat that “givers gain” or that “what goes around comes around.”

-There are two main variations on networking: a formal ritual where the same people meet regularly to sell and pass leads to each other and the more random “give everyone your elevator pitch or business card” style.
+There are two main variations on networking: a formal ritual where the same people meet regularly to sell their services and pass leads to each other and the more random “give everyone your elevator pitch or business card” style.

 There are also various networking forums that purport to offer advice but in fact simply offer the chance for people to sell solutions to those seeking help.